YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Patient scalp check showing short transplanted hairs that have not shed after a hair transplant

 Yes, little or no shedding after a hair transplant can be normal.
-It does not automatically mean the grafts failed, and it does not automatically mean the result will be better than usual.
-The important point is this.
-Shedding is about the visible hair shaft.
-The real result depends on whether the follicle survives, rests, and then grows in a healthy cycle over the coming months.
+It does not mean the grafts failed, and it does not prove the result will be better than usual.
+It also does not mean you can relax the early aftercare rules.
+The part that matters is not the fallen shaft.
+It is the follicle under the skin.
+The real result depends on whether that follicle survives, rests, and then grows in a healthy cycle over the coming months.

 Some patients shed most transplanted hairs in the first weeks.
 Some shed gradually.
 A smaller group keeps many short transplanted hairs for longer.
-I assess the operation by much more than whether the hairs fall out.
-I look at the direction of healing, the scalp condition, the donor management, the density plan, and the growth pattern over time.
+I judge the operation by much more than whether the hairs fall out.
+Healing direction, scalp condition, donor management, density planning, and the growth pattern over time matter more than one early visible phase.

 Does no shedding mean my hair transplant worked better?

 No shedding can feel encouraging because the mirror looks better than expected in the early weeks.
-I understand why patients like that.
+That reaction makes sense.
 After all, nobody enjoys seeing the transplanted hairs fall out after surgery.

-But I would not call no shedding proof of a better result.
+But no shedding is not proof of a better result.
 A patient who sheds heavily can still have an excellent final outcome.
 A patient who keeps many transplanted hairs can still need time before those hairs mature.
 The early look can be comforting, but it is not the final result.

-The more useful question is whether the scalp is healing calmly and whether the transplanted area begins to show real growth later.
-The page on hair shedding or permanent graft loss is useful here because patients often confuse a shed hair shaft with a lost graft.
+The real concern is whether the scalp is healing well and whether the transplanted area begins to show real growth later.
+If a patient is unsure whether shedding means damage, hair shedding or permanent graft loss separates a shed hair shaft from a lost graft.
 Those are not the same thing.

 Why do some transplanted hairs stay in place?